Are you wondering how to start a Medium company blog?

 Google says that it will only display one version of a syndicated article.
 Unfortunately, you can’t choose which version will show up.
 That’s the main risk with posting content in more than one place; your business search result might get pushed out.

-It’s best to wait for Google to index the original version of the article on your business blog before you repost it on Medium.
+It’s best (although not vital) that you wait for Google to index the original version of the article on your business blog before you repost it on Medium.
 That way, Google recognises the original source, which may be important.

 Internal linking is good practice for SEO, and when syndicating, it can drive a lot of traffic.